nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-filter-data-in-directory-suggestion.md

   [...]
 ```

 Next, we will write the function that will be responsible for filtering the countries depending on the continent.
-We can give the function the name we want, but it must receive three parameters:
+The function can be named as wanted, but it must have three parameters:

-- `element`: The entry of the vocabulary that is being evaluated
+- `element`: The entry of the vocabulary that is evaluated
 - `index`: The index of the element within the vocabulary
 - `array`: The list of vocabulary entries